Central Securities Depositories Regulation (CSDR) – what you need to know

 Settlement Discipline Regime (SDR)

-The next phase of CSDR defines a Settlement Discipline Regime (SDR) which is due to come into force on 1 February 2022.
+Second phase of CSDR defines a Settlement Discipline Regime (SDR) and came into force on 1 February 2022.
 Its main objective is to incentivise timely settlements by introducing a set of measures to prevent, monitor and address settlement fails.
 This may include the following:

 - Process and system enhancements across the EEA CSDs and market participants;